NandiniJerripothula-14/mini_sql_engine/README.md

 - **SQL Parsing**
   - Supports `SELECT`, `FROM`, and optional `WHERE` clauses
-  - Simple, readable parsing logic
+  - Simple and readable parsing logic

 - **Query Execution**
   - **Projection**